rezendi/ykarma/README.md

 ### Why would anyone exchange valuable things like conference tickets for a reputation currency like this?

-That said -- the most obvious use is within a company, wherein little employee rewards like a day off, or a social event at company expense, would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
+The most obvious use is within a company, wherein little employee rewards like a day off, or a social event at company expense, would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
 In that case the company would be the "vendor" of rewards for their employees.

 But it's also easy to envision why external vendors would want to offer rewards to people who have established themselves as high-reputation within a particular community.
 The